Mindfulness in the Mountains

 - Our outdoor spaces provide us with opportunities to roam, adventure, learn, and rejuvenate.
 But the infrastructure that provides access to many of these places may be tested.
 Be cognizant of the high usage areas, stay patient, and remember to share.
 If you’re in the know, go to the less frequented spots.

-Rise to the occasion and commit to patience, kindness, understanding, and knowledge as we venture out to write a new normal way of living in the mountains.
+Rise to the occasion and commit to patience, kindness, understanding, and knowledge as we continue to adapt to this new way of living mindfully in the mountains.
+Stay Sunny.

 Now is a great time to explore the great outdoors that the Sun Valley area has to offer.
 Turn social distancing into an opportunity to roam free and explore the mountain playground that we are so fortunate to have surrounding us.
 As we venture out to recreate, we kindly ask that you inform yourself on the proper information for recreating responsibly.
 This includes but is not limited to knowing proper trail etiquette, knowing where you can and can't go, how to clean-up after yourself (this includes when nature calls), knowing what you need in order to be prepared out in the elements, and knowing how to stay safe out there.
 Below are a few resources to help you #RecreateResponsibly.

 - Know before you go.
 Check the weather, trail and road reports before venturing out.